American Income Life Insurance Company: Are They Legitimate?

 Hopefully, our American Income Life Insurance review has given you some helpful information about a carrier that is little known in Canada.

-Is AIL the right company for your insurance needs?
-My guess is we can probably find you a better fit.
+But is American Income Life the right company for your insurance needs?
 If you read any of my reviews you will see a common thread – insurance companies are NOT created equally.

 Each one has their strengths and weaknesses.